VigneshwariSambandan12/saphanacloudkge/README.md

    - [Initial setup](https://help.sap.com/docs/ai-launchpad/sap-ai-launchpad/initial-setup?q=generative%20ai%20hub)
    - Setting up [roles](https://help.sap.com/docs/ai-launchpad/sap-ai-launchpad/activate-generative-ai-hub-for-sap-ai-launchpad?q=generative%20ai%20hub&locale=en-US)

 **Please note GenAI Hub will be used only for KGE retrieval scenarios and NOT for generating KGs.
-In order to Generate KGs, please use Azure OpenAI(GPT4o) or Anthropic Claude(Sonnet).**
+In order to Generate KGs, please subscribe to Azure OpenAI(GPT4o) or AWS Bedrock
+  (Anthropic Claude 3.7 Sonnet).**

 2. To **generate KGs, you need to set up Azure Open AI/AWS Bedrock** and execute the scripts.
 For additional information, please refer to the "SET UP" Tiles in the